astropy/astropy/docs/units/quantity.rst

           returning an :meth:`~numpy.ndarray.view` of the data (just as if you had done ``q.value``).
 In contrast,
-          :meth:`~astropy.units.Quantity.to` always returns a copy (which also means it is slower for the case where conversion is necessary).
+          :meth:`~astropy.units.Quantity.to` always returns a copy (which also means it is slower for the case where no conversion is necessary).
+          As discussed :ref:`further below <astropy-units-quantity-no-copy>`,
+          one can avoid the copy if the unit is already correct by using the ``<<`` operator.

 Comparing quantities
 ====================